Wintermute84/Wintermute84/README.md

 - 👋 Hi, I’m @Wintermute84
-- 👀 I’m interested in achieving mediocre things :)
+- 👀 I’m interested in web dev stuff :)
-- 🌱 I’m currently learning Backend Development
+- 🌱 I’m currently learning javascript frameworks
 - 💞️ I’m looking to collaborate on Full Stack Web Projects
 - 📫 How to reach me neuromancerr83@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Tame Impala is just one dude!
+- ⚡ Fun fact: There is none!

 <!---
 Wintermute84/Wintermute84 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.